 Louisiana's teacher evaluation system considers certain factors when determining student growth, such as student attendance and discipline or whether a student receives special education services.
-House Bill 130 establishes as a factor whether a student is economically disadvantaged (previously limited to students who qualified for free or reduced-price meals).
-The definition of an economically disadvantaged student under the legislation is broader and includes those whose families qualify for certain food or financial assistance programs, or healthcare programs for families with limited resources, those who qualify for reduced-price meals, and English-language learners.
+Previously, one of those factors was whether a student receives free or reduced-price lunch; in place of this, House Bill 130 establishes as a factor whether a student is economically disadvantaged.
+The definition of an economically disadvantaged student under the legislation includes those whose families qualify for certain food or financial assistance programs, or healthcare programs for families with limited resources, those who qualify for reduced-price meals, and English-language learners.